Toombs has joined forces with Careerminds.

 Layoff vs. Termination: What Is The Difference?

-July 08, 2024 by Rafael Spuldar
+July 08, 2024 written by Rafael Spuldar

 Dismissing employees is always stressful.
 Whatever the reasons – an economic downturn, a merger or acquisition, suboptimal individual performance, or even misconduct – HR has the double role of addressing the organization’s strategic needs and ensuring a smooth process for everyone.
 When that time comes, do you know if the employee (or employees) will be laid off or terminated?
 Do you know the difference between layoff vs. termination?